 In conjunction with its Drug-Free Workplace Policy, the College also complies with the Omnibus Transportation Employees Testing Act of 1991.
 The act relates to those employees possessing or required to possess a Commercial Driver's License (CDL).
-Any employee in or applicant for such a CDL position has special obligations to notify the College that he or she has recently or is currently using certain physician prescribed drugs or other medication that may affect that person's test results or ability to perform his or her duties.
+Any employee in or applicant for such a CDL position has special obligations to notify the College that he or she has special obligations to notify the College that he or she has recently or is currently using certain physician prescribed drugs or other medication that may affect that person's test results or ability to perform his or her duties.
 Current CDL employees are subject to the following rules:

-1. When reasonable suspicion exists that an employee has used a controlled substance or has otherwise violated the substance abuse rules, he/she may be tested.

-2. The College may conduct unannounced random testing.

-3. When an employee is involved in any accident resulting in injury or damage to College property, he/she must notify the Drug Program Coordinator or Chief of Police.

-4. When an employee returns form substance abuse rehabilitation, the College may require that he/she submit to follow-up testing.

-5. All affected employees may be required to undergo urinalysis or oral testing as part of a re-certification physical exam.
+- 1. When reasonable suspicion exists that an employee has used a controlled substance or has otherwise violated the substance abuse rules, he/she may be tested. - 2.
+The College may conduct unannounced random testing. - 3.
+When an employee is involved in any accident resulting in injury or damage to College property, he/she must notify the Drug Program Coordinator or Chief of Police. - 4.
+When an employee returns form substance abuse rehabilitation, the College may require that he/she submit to follow-up testing. - 5.
+All affected employees may be required to undergo urinalysis or oral testing as part of a re-certification physical exam.